-Principle 13: Board operations should be effective and efficient.
+Principle 13.
+Board operations should be effective and efficient.
 Regular and sufficient board meetings, appropriate board size, effective use of committees, and adequate and timely supply of material to the board are some private-sector tools used to promote effective and efficient board operations.
-Efficiency is a particular concern in the private sector given that boards are non-resident and have extensive responsibilities.
+Efficiency is a particular concern in the private sector, given that boards are non-resident and need to effectively fulfill an extensive set of responsibilities.

-- 86. In all matters related to effectiveness and efficiency, governance codes leave a large degree of flexibility to boards.
+In all matters related to effectiveness and efficiency, governance codes leave a large degree of flexibility to boards, but they do explicitly refer to these practices.
 For example, the issue of regular and sufficient meetings is frequently brought up in governance codes, even though no specific recommendations on frequency are made.
-The Viénot Report specifically explains why: "the frequency and duration of meetings are not amenable to the definition of general rules and should be left up to each board to decide" (AFEP/CNPF: 11). - 87.
-Many codes also comment on the adequacy of material supplied to the board.
-The UK's Combined Code notes that the "board should be supplied in a timely manner with information in a form and of a quality appropriate to enable it to discharge its duties (Financial Services Authority, 2003: 22).
+The Viénot Report specifically explains why: "the frequency and duration of meetings are not amenable to the definition of general rules and should be left up to each board to decide" (AFEP/CNPF, 1995: 11).

+Many codes also comment on the issue of adequate supply of material to the board.
+The U.K.'s Combined Code notes that the "board should be supplied in a timely manner with information in a form and of a quality appropriate to enable it to discharge its duties (Financial Services Authority, 2003: 22).
 French, German, and Italian codes likewise emphasize this matter.

-- 88. The trend towards smaller boards is seen as a major source of board effectiveness and efficiency.
-Other measures include shorter meetings and increased delegation to committees. - 89.
-The frequency of board meetings varies between 3 and 30+ meetings a year across the S&P 500 (Carter and Lorsch, 2004).
+The trend towards smaller boards is seen as a major source of greater board effectiveness and efficiency.
+Other measures include shorter meetings and increased delegation to committees.

+The frequency of board meetings varies between three and 30+ meetings a year across the S&P500 (Carter and Lorsch, 2004).
 However, there is a general convergence around an average of about eight board meetings of about half a day each.
-Annual averages in Europe are lower in some countries (five in Germany, six in Switzerland and France) and higher in others (10 in Italy and 12 in the UK) (Carter and Lorsch, 2004). - 90.
+Annual averages in Europe are lower in some countries (five in Germany, six in Switzerland and France) and slightly higher in others (ten in Italy and twelve in the U.K.) (Carter and Lorsch, 2004).

 Board practices vary widely, but good practice suggests that directors must be both supportive and challenging of management, and reach consensus while encouraging dissent.
 As regards the material they receive, most directors say they are overwhelmed with volume and unimpressed by content.
-Carter and Lorsch (2004) recommend that directors carefully define the information that the board needs.
+Carter and Lorsch (2004) recommend that directors carefully define the information that the board really needs in order to ensure that the board is receiving the appropriate information.

-91. Unlike in the private sector, the Fund's Board is a resident board and is extremely involved in management activities.
+Unlike in the private sector, the Fund's Executive Board is a resident board and is extremely involved in management activities.
 As such, the norms for the frequency of private-sector board meetings are more applicable to a body such as the IMFC that is not involved in management.
 Should the IMFC meet more often than twice a year to exercise its functions properly?
-Can the Board define more clearly what information it really needs?
+If the Executive Board has not done so already, can it consider defining what information it really needs from management?